mkingopng/apl_aws/README.md

 - Schwarz-Malone
 - McCulloch

 This application focuses on DOTS because it is APL's choice of metrics, however, I'll progressively build in more metrics.

-One wonders about the scientific rigor of the methods.
+I wonder about the scientific rigour of the methods.
 In particular, most of the current models treat weight as a discreet variable divided into nominal buckets (aka weight classes).
 A little reflection reveals that
 1. body weight is a continuous rather than ordinal variable, and
 2. the various weight classes used by each method and federation are determined by non-scientific factors.
+3. I can't help but be sceptical that this is really a good way to compare lifters of different gender and body weight.

 ## Wilks